DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-4/tuning/_index.md

 - **Bulk Marker Removal**:
    - To remove multiple markers, select the item, make a time selection over the markers, and then choose the appropriate option to remove them.

+### Backing Vocals

+- Now align the backing vocals with the lead and the bass.
+Add stretch markers to the beginning and end of each word.
+I would add stretch markers to each track separately so that you make sure each word has the correct stretch marker placement.
+Then group them and move the stretch markers on all backing vocals to align the words together.

 #### Finalizing Alignment

 - **Group Your Vocals**: After editing, group your vocals together.